AndraB04/anaf_info_app/README.md

-# Sofnet Anaf Info
+# Anaf Info App

 ## Overview
-Sofnet Anaf Info is a full-stack application consisting of an Angular frontend and a Spring Boot backend.
+Anaf Info is a full-stack application consisting of an Angular frontend and a Spring Boot backend.
 The backend provides business logic and data storage, while the frontend delivers a modern user interface.
 The project is containerized using Docker for easy deployment and scalability.

 ## Architecture
 - **Frontend:** Angular (served via Nginx)